MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/preferences-setup-windows-defender-advanced-threat-protection.md

 >Want to experience Windows Defender ATP?
 [Sign up for a free trial.](https://www.microsoft.com/en-us/WindowsForBusiness/windows-atp?ocid=docs-wdatp-prefsettings-abovefoldlink)

-Use the **Preferences setup** menu to modify general settings, advanced features, enable the preview experience, email notifications, and the custom threat intelligence feature.
+Use the **Settings** menu to modify general settings, advanced features, enable the preview experience, email notifications, and the custom threat intelligence feature.

 ## In this section